States deliver the vast majority of public services and pass the vast majority of laws affecting jobs.

 Under the U.S. Constitution, states are primarily responsible for delivering domestic services including schools, transit systems, safe drinking water, police and fire protection and other services critical to jobs, public health and safety.
 Neither the federal government nor charities come close to providing the level of domestic services delivered by state governments.
 States also write most of the employment-related laws.

-- Levy more than $180 billion in taxes and fees and direct the spending of nearly $300 billion including federal funds; and
+Levy more than $200 billion in taxes and fees and direct the spending of more than $300 billion including federal funds; and

 Award tens of billions of dollars in salaries and retirement promises to government employees and select the members of state boards investing hundreds of billions of dollars set aside to protect future budgets and taxpayers from having to pay more to meet those promises.